 Just after booking our holidays to Bali, I started browsing for restaurants in the places we would be staying.
 Locavore in Ubud always popped up in the top lists of restaurants.

 I was able to book for lunch on the Tuesday we were in Ubud.
-In hindsight I was quite lucky as in view of the Galungan holidays Locavore was closed for the remainder of that week. 🍀
+In hindsight, I was quite lucky as in view of the Galungan holidays Locavore was closed for the remainder of that week. 🍀

 The term locavore refers to a person interested in eating food that is locally produced, not moved long distances to market.
 In that respect, Chef/owners Eelke Plasmeijer and Ray Adriansyah have been building close relationships with local producers well before they started Locavore rather than importing many ingredients.
 Or growing the ingredients themselves if needed.

 Locavore already caught the attention of World’s 50 Best Restaurants in their following blog post, which concludes as follows: “Locavore wants to be the best restaurant in Indonesia.
 It has never become so officially, but maybe it has become something better”.
 After having had our lunches, I can only say: rightfully so.
-They are capable of amazing things; combining innovative European cuisine using sustainable, high quality local ingredients and adding interesting Asian twists to their dishes.
+They are capable of amazing things; combining innovative European cuisine using sustainable, high-quality local ingredients and adding interesting Asian twists to their dishes.
 A real pleasure for both palate and eyes.

 Chantal had the 5-course Herbivore (vegetarian) menu, I had the 5-course Locavore menu and the kids each picked 3 courses from the Locavore menu.
-You need to work up quite an appetite before you go there as we were also served: home-baked bread with 3 dips/spreads, several amuses (the sliced tomato with cold tomato sorbet and a hot, spicy tomato consommé was an ingenious take on a Bloody Mary!), a dessert amuse (the mango sorbet with clove infused yoghurt foam was amazing) and we ended with coffee/tea and friandises (oven fresh madeleines and cinnamon donuts and mango/chocolate/sea salt bonbons).
+You need to work up quite an appetite before you go there as we were also served: home-baked bread with 3 dips/spreads, several amuses (the sliced tomato with cold tomato sorbet and a hot, spicy tomato consommé was an ingenious take on a Bloody Mary!), a dessert amuse (the mango sorbet with clove infused yogurt foam was amazing) and we ended with coffee/tea and friandises (oven fresh madeleines and cinnamon donuts and mango/chocolate/sea salt bonbons).
 We were so glad we didn’t opt for the 7-course lunch…

-In total we paid about IND 3.650k (including tax and service – about EUR 240 / USD 265), but it also included 2 cocktails, mineral water and a bottle of Aussie 2008 Tyrrell’s Rufus Stone Shiraz, so overall excellent value for money.
+In total, we paid about IND 3.650k (including tax and service – about EUR 240 / USD 265), but it also included 2 cocktails, mineral water and a bottle of Aussie 2008 Tyrrell’s Rufus Stone Shiraz, so overall excellent value for money.
 Highly recommended!